antoniogiacomelli/K0BA_Lil/README.md

     	;
 }
 ```
-Below the application tasks.
+Below, the application tasks.
 Task 1, 2 and 3 call the  UART server task, which solely purpose
 is to print messages on a PC terminal.
 Client-server architectures using Message Passing are
 typical of microkernel implementations.
 Task 3 is blocked on *task3SEMA* semaphore until Task 1
 counter reachs 5.
 Then, Task 1 signals the semaphore and Task 3 is unblocked.